Community Archaeology in Fingal

 The short answer is everyone.
 Participants have been aged from 18 to 90 and have included locals, people from the wider Fingal area; people who have travelled from different parts of Ireland; tourists; members of the new communities; family groups; Fingal County Council staff members; members of other community archaeology groups, heritage professionals and students.
 If you have an idea for a project or your community group requires support, please contact Fingal’s Community Archaeologist.

 Adopt a Monument Manual https://www.heritagecouncil.ie/content/files/Guidance_for_community_archaeology_projects.pdf

 The Community Archaeologist is based in the Strategic Planning and Infrastructure Department and works across the Council providing specialist advice and guidance on archaeological matters.
+The position is supported by the Heritage Council.
 One of the main functions of the Community Archaeologist is to engage the public with Fingal’s archaeological resource.
 This involves designing and undertaking community-based archaeological projects such as the Swords Castle Digging History project, Bremore Castle Big Dig and Digging Drumanagh.
 Providing support and advice to local groups with an interest in archaeology and history is a priority, both on an individual basis and by organizing seminar and information days.
 The Community Archaeologist is responsible for disseminating the results of community archaeological projects and for reaching new audiences through the production of accessible publications, heritage-based tourism products, public exhibitions and social media.

 Contact: Christine Baker, Community Archaeologist